play-with-go/play-with-go/_posts/2021-05-02-build-flags-backwards-compatibility_go115_en.markdown

 Sometimes, when a new `go` version is released, it also ships with a bunch of changes and really interesting features on the standard library.
-As the time of this article, [go 1.16](https://golang.org/doc/go1.16) has been released around two months ago which introduces some changes and new features into the [core library](https://golang.org/doc/go1.16#library) like the new `io.FS` interface, the `embed` directive amongst others.
+As the time of this article, [go 1.16](https://golang.org/doc/go1.16) has been released around two months ago which introduces some changes and new features into the [core library](https://golang.org/doc/go1.16#library) like the new `io.FS` interface, the `go:embed` directive amongst others.

-It's usually common to see developers wanting to adopt all these new features and refactor their code so they can take advantage of these interfaces to make their applications and libraries more modular, testable and sometimes even more performant.
-However, it's important to understand how these changes, if not done carefuly, can sometimes break downstream dependencies given that in the case of `go`, when you're importing a third party module, you're forced to build your project with the latest version of the complete dependency tree.
+As a module author, how could I introduce these new features and at the same time provide some guarantees that my module can still support the last N releases of go?

 This guide explains how to deal with situations where you want to use new features of recent versions of `go` and at the same time you don't want to force downstream dependecies to upgrade.
-In this case we'll be using conditional compilation through `go build` tags in a real case scenario by using `go` 1.15 and 1.16 new `io.FS` package respectively.
+In this case we'll be using conditional compilation through build tags in a real case scenario by using `go` 1.15 and 1.16 new `io.FS` package respectively.

 ### A simple go 1.15 program using ioutil.Discard

-Let's start by checking our current `go` 1.15 version:
+Verifying that we're using `go` 1.15 version:

 <pre data-command-src="Z28xMTUgdmVyc2lvbgo="><code class="language-.term1">$ go115 version
 go version go1.15.8 linux/amd64